Woman’s Biggest Husband Is The Moon

 “But who’s hearing you?
 It’s pretty Zen out here, guys.”

 Robert and Ray finish patting his arms, and Jay steps forward.
 “This we can discuss.
 But first, those accustomed to the handbook know that the MAP is built on quantum psychogeography.
 This week, we explore the Arts of New War.”

 “Man down!”
 I cry amidst the trees, no-one there to hear me, the battalion having spread out.
-Ray is playing wounded.
-I kneel beside him and flick around the MAP handbook.
+Ray is wounded.
+I kneel beside him and flick around in the MAP handbook.

 ‘Where precisely is the injured indicating physically?’
 Ray is kneading at his heart.